feliciaiveliz/launch-school/back_end/101/lesson_4/collections_basics.md

 ```

 #### Invalid Hash Keys
-`Hash` also has a #fetch method which can be useful when trying to figure out valid hash keys with a `nil` value from invalid hash keys.
+`Hash` also has a #fetch method which can be useful when trying to figure out valid hash keys with a `nil` value from invalid hash keys:

 ```ruby
 hsh = { :a => 1, 'b' => 'two', :c => nil }